-Physically, the rapid wideman is very slight and easily pushed off the ball, but more and more players of that ilk are impressing in the Premier League, with David Silva, Juan Mata and Eden Hazard, for example, hardly imposing specimens.
+Physically, the rapid wideman is very slight and easily pushed off the ball, but more and more players of that ilk are impressing in the Premier League, with David Silva, Juan Mata and Eden Hazard, for example, all far from the most imposing physical specimens.

-He will have plenty of support in terms of fellow Spaniards and ex-La Liga stars, but living away from Sevilla will be a big deal for him.
+He will have plenty of support in terms of fellow Spaniards and ex-Liga stars, but living away from Sevilla will be a big deal for him.